Mr-Smyth/circles/docs/LogicWalkthrough.md

 * ### Register

 * ### Home:
-    Will display a Hero image with center search bar, inviting the user to search for a person.
+    Will display a Hero image with a centre search bar, inviting the user to search for a person.
-    Results should be displayed in a list, and user can select one.
+    Results should be displayed in a list, and the user can select one.

-    When user selects a result, they should be routed to the family circle page
+    When a user selects a result, they should be routed to the family circle page

     If the user has authority, ***(using front end jinja if loops or python)*** to restrict buttons, an edit button can be clicked.
     This button will take the user to the edit circle page.